 All entering students (including those with MA degrees) are required to take HIST 500 in their first semester of study.
 All students are required to take two 600-level research seminars in the Department of History.
 At least one of these seminars must be in the major area of study.
 Students must complete a minimum of 60 units of course work.
 No more than 8 units of the 60 may be in HIST 794a, HIST 794b, HIST 794c, HIST 794d, HIST 794z (dissertation writing sequence).
 Under the old curriculum, students must complete at least 30 units of graduate course work within the Department of History.
-Under the revised curriculum, students must complete at least eight (4-unit) courses taught by faculty with appointments in the History Department.
+Under the revised curriculum, students must complete a minimum of ten (4-unit) courses before their qualifying exams.
 All students will have a major field, a minor field, and at least one area of specialization.
 Coursework is expected to be taken at the graduate level, although students may take up to four 400-level courses toward completing the field requirements (outlined below) with the prior consent of their faculty advisor.